sajeethphilip/Beamer-Slide-Generator/README.md

 3. pip install bsg-ide
 4. bsg-ide --fix

-Your file menu should now show the bsg-ide icon under the ofie menu.
+Your file menu should now show the bsg-ide icon under the office menu.

 OR